How To Make Hummingbird Food

 This is where it gets tricky where I live.
 We have temperatures above 90 degrees every day during the summer months.

 From what I’m reading I should change the feeders each day at that temperature.
-If you have cooler temps you can go 3-4 days if the temperature is in the 60’s.
+If you have cooler temps you can go 3-4 days if the temperature is in the 60s, but at least once a week.
+If really cool, you could possibly stretch it to two weeks.

 I quote Wikipedia: “Hummingbirds are birds native to the Americas and constitute the biological family Trochilidae.
 They are among the smallest of birds, most species measuring 7.5–13 cm (3–5 in) in length.